jleung51/data_structures/README.md

-# expandable_array
+# IntArray
-C++ implementation of a templated, self-expanding array.
+C implementation of a self-expanding array of integers.